-There are many different kinds of Chinese cooking wines and in this article I’m going to do a simple introduction of two very commonly used Chinese cooking wines and how to use them in Chinese and Taiwanese cooking.
+While there are many kinds of Chinese cooking wines, this discussion focuses on two very important rice wines and how to use them in Chinese and Taiwanese cooking.

-1. Stir-fried vegetables (usually means green vegetables, i.e., cabbage, spring green, spinach).
-Some people like to add a couple drops of rice wine when they stir-fry the vegetables because the rice wine can enhance the flavour of the vegetable but also give the vegetable a special fragrance.
+- Stir-Fried Vegetables: Stir-fry vegetables usually means green vegetables like cabbage, spring greens, and spinach.
+Some people like to add a couple drops of rice wine when they stir-fry the vegetables because it enhances not only the flavor of the vegetable but also gives it a special fragrance.

-4. Soup.
-Rice wine is a very important ingredient for Taiwanese ginger and sesame chicken soup (麻油雞).
-Sometimes people won’t even put a single drop of water in the dish but instead they use a lot of rice wine to cook this dish.
+- Soups: Rice wine is a very important ingredient for Taiwanese ginger and sesame chicken soup (麻油雞).
+Sometimes people won’t even put a single drop of water in the dish but , instead, they use a lot of rice wine to cook this dish.
 Some Chinese and Taiwanese chefs will add rice wine in the soup bowl before they serve the soup.

-There is a tradition about Shanoxing wine to share with everyone.
-Shaoxing wine has many different variations and one of these is called “nu'er hong” (女兒紅).
-Every family in Shaoxing will make Shaoxing wine when their daughter is one month old and bury it underground until the day of their daughter’s wedding date when they will open it and drink it to celebrate.
-“Nu’er” means daughter in Chinese and “hong” means red.
-Because red is a very lucky colour in both Chinese and Taiwanese culture and this wine is used to celebrate, so using “red” in the name adds a lucky meaning to it.
+Shaoxing wine has many different variations and one of these is called nu'er hong (女兒紅).
+Every family in Shaoxing will make Shaoxing wine when their daughter is 1 month old and bury it in the ground until the day of their daughter’s wedding when they open it and drink it to celebrate.